tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 7. **Instantiate** the saved `player_2d.tscn` scene using the ![](img/SceneInstantiate.png) icon above the scene hierarchy

 > aside negative
-> Remember to move to newly instantiated player node to the position where the deleted one was.
+> Remember to move the newly instantiated player node to the position where the deleted one was.

 The resulting scene hierarchy in `debug_2d_scene.tscn` should look like this: